* Out of Swatow (Shantou)

 I wrote the following article on the founding family of the Bangkok Bank empire as a sidebar to the Forbes Asia feature published in July 2021 issue.
 It was shelved for lack of space in the magazine, but why let a good sidebar go to waste?

-I did add a recent event: the 2022 death of Chin’s oldest son, Hong Kong-based Robin Chan.
-He was a pro-Beijing “patriot,” but his son, Bernard Chan, is much more active in that regard, as you can see from links to his name below.
-Bernard is so patriotic that he even gave up his US and Thai citizenships in favor of a Chinese one.
-It’s interesting then that Bernard’s first cousin, Ken Sim, has just been elected mayor of Vancouver, Canada.
+I have added a recent event: the 2022 death of Chin Sophonpanich’s oldest son, Hong Kong-based Robin Chan.
+Born in Swatow, Robin was a pro-Beijing “patriot,” but his son, Bernard Chan, is much more committed in that regard, as you can see from links to his name in the article.
+Bernard is so patriotic that he gave up both his US and Thai citizenships in favor of a Chinese one.
+That makes it especially interesting that Bernard’s first cousin, Ken Sim, was just elected mayor of Vancouver, Canada.

-Better known as Swatow for most of the 20th century, the Shantou area was the homeland of many Chinese emigrants who sought their fortunes in Southeast Asia, especially in Thailand.
-Something else that I omitted: Like both his parents, the current bank president, Chartsiri Sophonpanich, is Catholic.
+Better known as Swatow for most of the 20th century, Shantou was the homeland of many Chinese emigrants who sought their fortunes in Southeast Asia, especially in Siam.
+Perhaps I should have mentioned in the sidebar that, like both his parents, the current bank president, Chartsiri Sophonpanich, is Catholic.
 I don’t know if Chartsiri’s Swatow-born grandmother was Catholic, but it wouldn’t be surprising since the city has Christian churches dating from the treaty port era.
 SC

 Although born across the river from Bangkok in 1908, Chin Sophonpanich—also known as Tan Biak-ching and Chen Bichen—was sent at age five to live on the modest farm of his grandparents in the Teochiu-speaking area that surrounds what was then the thriving treaty port of Shantou (“Swatow” in local dialect) in eastern Guangdong province.
 When his father lost his job as a sawmill clerk, Chin was recalled to Thailand at age 17 to help support his four sisters.
 Beginning as a laborer while studying the Thai language, he worked his way up from construction company clerk to trader in lumber, hardware, rice and gold, according to Sons of the Yellow Emperor by Lynne Pan.